 Your Guide to Hiring a California Wage and Hour Attorney

-A wage and hour attorney from Dychter Law can help if you’re struggling with a wage or hour dispute or another violation of the Fair Labor Standards Act.
+A wage and hour lawyer from Dychter Law can help if you’re struggling with a wage/hour dispute or another violation of the Fair Labor Standards Act.

-Looking for the Top Wage and Hour Attorney?
+Looking for the Top Wage and Hour Lawyers?

 You are a devoted worker who always comes to work on time and makes every effort to do an excellent job for your employer; nevertheless, you have worked a number of shifts that you were not properly paid for.
 When you mentioned the issue of unpaid earnings, you received a stern warning and felt hesitant to bring it up again.
 If you’ve found yourself in this unfortunate situation, know that you have options.

 As a working American, you are protected by the Fair Labor Standards Act (FLSA), which offers a solution for employees who are owed overdue earnings from their employers.
 The FLSA, as well as California’s labor law, has established penalties for employers who fail to properly pay their staff members.
 With the help of a skilled wage and hour lawyer, you can fight for the fair and full compensation you deserve for every hour you work.